 M State believes student activities and organizations promote the complete development of students and help motivate students to enroll in and continue in college.
-Through a number and variety of activities and Organizations, all students have the opportunity to participate in extracurricular programs.
+Through a number and variety of activities and organizations, all students can participate in extracurricular programs.
 The student life budget supports the expenses of approved student body activities.
 All student club membership and activities are governed by the Student Code of Conduct.
 Some M State campuses have active nursing clubs/organizations.
 Students at the other campuses interested in establishing a student organization should contact the Director of Student Life on their campus.